Hegelim/solveminmax/README.md

 **About**:
-`solve-sum-minmax` is a Python module used to solve a sum of min/max equations by taking advantage of the powerful sympy library.
+`solve-sum-minmax` is a Python module that allows you to solve a sum of min/max equations by taking advantage of the powerful `sympy` library.
 For instance, say you want to solve this equation: min(400, 500x) + min(200, 500x) + min(0, 500x) = 700 with the assumption that x is within range (0, 1).
 In Math, the rigorous way would